-Emily Hiscar is entering her second year as the assistant director of marketing for the Xavier University athletics department.
+Emily Hiscar is entering her third year as the assistant director of marketing for the Xavier University athletics department.
 Her responsibilities include the marketing and advertising of the Xavier women's basketball program, management of the X-treme Fans student spirit group, the marketing department's internship program and game operations at home men's basketball games.

 Prior to Xavier, Hiscar spent over two years at Austin Peay State University where she served as the marketing and promotions coordinator and was responsible for the development and implementation of the overall marketing mission for the athletic department, as well as the individual marketing plans for the 14 varsity sport programs.